jacquietran/wnblr/README.md

 ## Known issues

-Game data is missing or wildly incomplete for some games in most of the seasons from 2014/2015 to 2020, as documented [here](https://github.com/jacquietran/wnblr/issues/23).
+Game data is missing for some games in most of the seasons from 2014/2015 to 2020, as documented [here](https://github.com/jacquietran/wnblr/issues/23).
 If anyone has leads on where to find live stats from the games listed as “missing”, feel free to log an issue and let me know!